miparrama/pathways-microbiome-icb/README.md

 This analysis makes use of a Google Cloud (GCP) based Nextflow pipeline to process whole metagenome sequences with the Biobakery tools Humann and Metaphlan.
 The pipeline can be found at: https://github.com/miparrama/biobakery-nf

-## Data
-Compositions of the data can be found:

 ## Contributors

 - [Miguel Parra-Martinez](https://github.com/miparrama) - [@miparrama](https://github.com/miparrama)